Required MEDPREP Courses

 (1 credit hr., Summer Semester; 1 credit hr., Fall Semester; 2 credit hrs., Spring Semester)

 Physics Applications is a comprehensive overview of topics from a basic college physics course.
 The topics covered are those listed in the AAMC Student Manual for the MCAT.
 The content review is based on MCAT-type passages followed by practice on calculation and extensive study of concept questions.
 Mathematical estimation and test-taking techniques are also emphasized.
-(This is a continuation course.
-It is not recommended that students take the spring semester without taking the fall semester.)
+(It is not recommended that students take the spring semester without taking the fall semester.)

 MEDPREP Courses for First-year Medical School Enhancement